astronomer/docs/astro/secrets-backend.md

 :::tip

-To test Key Vault locally, set your environment variables in your Dockerfile and start a local Airflow environment.
+To test Key Vault locally, set your environment variables in your Dockerfile and start a local Airflow environment, making sure to wrap the entire value of `AIRFLOW__SECRETS__BACKEND_KWARGS` in single quotations.
 When you're ready to deploy to Astro, remove the environment variables from the Dockerfile.
 See [Set environment variables in your Dockerfile](environment-variables.md#set-environment-variables-in-your-dockerfile).

 :::